About "All conversions"

 Two examples of a cross-device conversion

 - Maria's planning a family vacation.
-In the morning, while waiting for her train to work, she looks up potential destinations on her mobile phone by searching on Google.com.
+In the morning, while waiting for her train to work, she looks up potential destinations on her mobile phone by searching on Google.
 She clicks on an ad for "Honolulu hotels," and likes the website that the mobile ad introduces her to.
 Later that evening, when she's at home on her tablet, Maria returns to that website to book the trip for her family.

 When a browser is launched in an app, it's often considered separate from the general browser on the phone.
 Similarly, people might use Chrome one day and another brand of browser the next.

 Did you know...

-Phone calls are an important channel for research and purchasing with 70% of mobile searchers reporting using click to call functionality to connect with a business directly from the search results.
+Phone calls are an important channel for research and purchasing with 70% of mobile searchers reporting using click-to-call functionality to connect with a business directly from the search results.
 In fact, consumers make more than 40M calls directly from Google ads every month.

 How to use it